 For Nagel, "it was just another frustration," he told The Arizona Republic, something that if instituted would affect every American.

-Despite any errors, President Barack Obama and legislators will weigh E-Verify's mandatory use nationally
+Despite any errors, President Barack Obama and legislators will weigh E-Verify's mandatory use nationally as debates continue and immigration proposed bills crafted this spring.

 The system is taking on a new spotlight after a key negotiator said this past week that Senators working on a sweeping immigration bill will likely abandon the idea of the new high-tech ID card for workers because it's too expensive.